Top 7 FinOps Strategies For Optimizing Cloud Costs

 For instance, frequently accessed data can be stored in a more expensive but faster and more responsive storage tier, while less frequently accessed data can be stored in a cheaper, slower storage tier.
 This can help reduce costs without compromising performance or durability.

 Both AWS and GCP offer different storage classes for different use cases.
 AWS offers Standard, Infrequent Access (IA), and Glacier storage classes, while GCP offers Standard, Nearline, and Coldline storage classes.
-AWS users can use the S3 Lifecycle policy to automatically transition objects to the appropriate storage class based on its lifecycle.
+AWS users can use the S3 Lifecycle policy to automatically transition objects to the appropriate storage class based on their lifecycle.

 Similarly, GCP users can use Object Lifecycle Management to automatically transition objects to the appropriate storage class based on their age, access frequency, or custom criteria.
 By selecting the right storage tier and automating data transitions, organizations can optimize their cloud storage costs while still meeting their performance and durability requirements.